-115.286 (e): The facility will implement recommendations for improvement or documents the reasons for not doing so.
-There were one allegation of sexual abuse or sexual harassment that have been closed in the last 12 months and one incident review team conducted.
-The review was from a unsubstantiated sexual harassment.
+115.286 (e): The facility will implement recommendations for improvement or document the reasons for not doing so.
+There were one allegation of sexual abuse or sexual harassment that have been closed in the last 12 months and one incident review team has been required.
+The facility provided the after-action report form for review.

 When interviewed, the members of the incident review team knew their responsibilities as they relate to the review of sexual abuse incidents.
 The facility does after action reports on Sexual harassment when substantiated or unsubstantiated.
-The one after action report reviewed was prior to the last 12 months and involved a sexual harassment allegation that was unsubstantiated.
+The one after action report reviewed was prior to the last 12 months and involved a sexual abuse allegation that was unsubstantiated.